Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 In the previous lesson we used XQuery to select information from the collection of stories (specifically, part of the content of one story, ass specified by the user), which we returned as TEI XML using XQuery in the *read.xql* module.
 Had we wanted to return HTML instead of XML, we could have incorporated the code to transform the XML to HTML in that module, but we deliberately separated them, as in the MVC design pattern described above.
 There are several reasons for this separation, two of which are:

 * We will perform the transformation to HTML using XQuery, but that task is also well suited to XSLT, and the two languages can work together smoothly within eXist-db.
 (We use XQuery in these lessons for pedagogical reasons, to avoid having to teach an additional programming language in a limited amount of time.)
-By separating the code that produces the model from the code that transforms it into the view, we can switch the transformation code from XQuery to XSLT later without having to touch *read.xql*.
+By separating the code that produces the model from the code that transforms it into the view, we can switch the transformation code from XQuery to XSLT later without having to touch *read.xql* or similar modules.
 * If our entire app consisted of only the *read.xql* module, the preceding wouldn’t seem like much of an advantage, but an important payoff accrues when we use the same code to transform XML to HTML for multiple modules.
 If the XQuery script that does the transformation to HTML is separate from the module that selects the data to present, we don’t have to repeat the same transformation instructions inside every module.
 This is consistent with a software development principle called DRY (Don’t Repeat Yourself), and the motivation is that repetitive code takes longer to write, and, especially, that it is more difficult to maintain without accidentally forgetting to change the repeated code everywhere it occurs.
-The extent to which we can reuse parts of the View will vary depending on the app, and we’ll examine some ways of organizing the code as our app grows more complex over the course of this project.
+The extent to which we can reuse parts of the View will vary depending on the app, and we’ll examine some ways of organizing the code base as our app grows more complex over the course of this project.

 ### Push and pull processing

 Transforming a document from TEI XML to HTML isn’t like retrieving information for reading, as we did in our *read.xql* module.
-The retrieval uses *pull* processing, where we look for specific information where we can expect to find it; in this case we seek out the story we want and, once we’ve found it, we extract the content we want from it.
+The retrieval used *pull* processing, where we looked for specific information where we expected to find it; in this case we sought out the story we wanted and, once we had found it, we extracted the content we wanted from it.
 We will implement our transformation from TEI XML to HTML, though, using *push* processing, where we will push the document through a set of rules, each of which knows how to do one thing, such as how to transform a particular type of element.
-For example, one rule might convert a TEI `<p>` (paragraph) to an HTML `<p>` (these are not the same element because they are in different namespaces), another might convert a TEI `<item>` (list item) to an HTML `<li>`, etc. Every transformation rule has access to every node of the input as the document is pushed through the set of rules, and each rule selects and operates on the nodes it knows how to handle as the stream of nodes passes by.
+If pull processing is like ordering from a menu in a restaurant, push processing like [conveyer belt sushi](https://en.wikipedia.org/wiki/Conveyor_belt_sushi), where all dishes are always available and diners select what they want when they want it, as it passes by.
+With push processing, for example, one rule might convert a TEI `<p>` (paragraph) to an HTML `<p>` (these are not the same element because they are in different namespaces), another might convert a TEI `<item>` (list item) to an HTML `<li>`, etc. Every transformation rule has access to every node of the input as the document is pushed through the set of rules, and each rule selects and operates on the nodes it knows how to handle as the stream of nodes passes by.

-We can think of push processing as separating an instruction to process a particular node from the code that specifies how to perform that the processing.
-For example, we might say “process the child nodes of this element, whatever they might be” in one place, whhile the code that knows how to process each type of node (most common text and different types of elements) would be located elsewhere.
+We can think of push processing as separating a statement that a particular node should be processed from the code that specifies how to perform that the processing.
+For example, we might say “process the child nodes of this element, whatever they might be” in one place, whhile the code that knows how to process each type of node would be located elsewhere.

 ### Declarative programming, recursion, and walking the tree

-XML documents in humanities research often contain great structural variety and deep hierarchical nesting, and they may make liberal use of *mixed content*, that is, elements that contain unpredictable combinations of plain text and other elements (which, in turn, may contain mixed content).
+XML documents in humanities research often contain great structural variety and deep hierarchical nesting, and they may make liberal use of *mixed content*, that is, elements that contain unpredictable combinations of plain text and other elements (which, in turn, may also contain mixed content).
 Since we cannot realistically predict all of the type of content we’ll encounter at different locations in a document we are transforming, we process the entire document with a *declarative* model that uses *recursion*, as follows:

-1. We perform a complete, recursive, depth-first traversal of the document tree from the root element. *Recursion* in this context means is that at each location in the tree after we handle the immediate content (e.g., process whatever node we have stopped at) we then look at its children, and then their children, and when we run out of children we look at following siblings in order.
+1. We perform a complete, recursive, *depth-first* traversal of the document tree from the root element. *Recursion* in this context means is that at each location in the tree, after we handle the immediate location (e.g., process whatever node we have stopped at), we then look at its children, and then their children, and when we run out of children we look at following siblings in order (looking at children before siblings is what makes the traversal depth-first).
 Unless we say otherwise, this guarantees that we will visit every node in the tree.
 While a complete depth-first traversal is the most common way of walking a tree, we can also access any part of the tree from any other part, and we can omit parts we don’t care about.
 What matters is that we can visit and deal with every node in the tree that we do care about no matter how complex, varied, or unpredictable each document tree might be.
-2. Instead of trying to anticipate what we might find at a particular location in the tree, which isn’t realistic given the aforementioned complexity, variability, and unpredictability of a lot of humanities XML, we also define a set of proceedures for handling *every* type of node we might encounter *anywhere*.
-Specifically, at every node during our traversal a *dispatcher* function sends that node to a rule that knows how to deal with it.
+2. Instead of trying to anticipate what we might find at a particular location in the tree, which isn’t realistic given the aforementioned complexity, variability, and unpredictability of a lot of humanities XML, we define a set of proceedures for handling *every* type of node we might encounter *anywhere*, each of which is always available, and therefore available when our depth-first traversal runs into the data it knows how to handle.
+The way we implement this is that a *dispatcher* function is the first to see every node in the document, and it sends that node to a node-type-specific helper function that knows how to deal with it.
 This ensures that every node will be processed correctly without our having to predict where nodes of different types may or may not occur.

 ### Declaring your own XQuery function

 Before we use XQuery `typeswitch` to manage our View we need to take a detour into user-defined XQuery functions.
-This will prepare us to write our own functions, which, under the management of `typeswitch`, will perform the transformation from XML to HTML.
+This will prepare us to write our own dispatcher and helper functions.

 #### Function namespaces